Slurm User Guide for Beta

 A cluster is often highly utilized and may not be able to run a job when it is submitted.
 When this occurs, the job is placed in a partition.
 Specific compute node resources are defined for every job partition.
 The Slurm partition is synonymous with the term queue.

 Each partition can be configured with a set of limits which specify the requirements for every job that can run in that partition.
 These limits include job size, wall clock limits, and the users who are allowed to run in that partition.

 Most of a job’s specifications can be seen by invoking scontrol show job <jobID>.
-More details about the job can be seen by adding the -d flag.
-A second -d flag will show the job script.
-A user is unable to see the script of the job of another user.
+More details about the job can be written to a file by using scontrol write batch_script <jobID> output.txt.
+If no output file is specified, the script will be written to slurm<jobID>.sh.